gisummerfield/RPA_Challenge/README.md

 </head>
 <body>

-<h1>NewsScrapper</h1>
+<h1>NewsScraper</h1>

-<p>NewsScrapper is my approach to the RPA Challenge - Fresh news 2.0 challenge.
+<p>NewsScraper is my approach to the RPA Challenge - Fresh news 2.0 challenge.
 It is a Python tool designed for extracting information from news articles based on a search term and a specified time range.
 Currently, it only supports extracting data from the LA Times website.</p>

 <h2>Features</h2>